Authors

 ------------------------------------

-Matison Greenleaf Colson (May 24, 1878 - April 18, 1953) was the son of William Tinsley Colson and Elizabeth Jane Warren.
+Matison Greenleaf Colson (May 24, 1878 - April 18, 1953) was born in Pulaski County, Kentucky to William Tinsley Colson and Elizabeth Jane Warren.
 Colson was admitted to the bar in 1904.
-He was a judge in Pulaski County and taught in schools there.
-Additionally, Colson represented Pulaski County in the Kentucky General Assembly prior to attending the College of Law.
-Colson later practiced law in Pineville, Kentucky where he also served as county attorney and circuit court clerk.
+He was a police judge in Pulaski County for four years and taught in public schools there for fourteen years.
+Colson served as a representative for House District 68 in the Kentucky General Assembly during the 1910 term.
+He received an LL.B. from the University of Kentucky College of Law in 1911.
+Colson then practiced law in Pineville, Kentucky where he also served as county attorney, circuit court clerk, and clerk of the quarterly court.
+He married twice--his wives were Evelyn Littrell (m.
+1899, w.
+1924) and Laura Bell Barnard (m.
+1927).

 Share